Software is infrastructure: failures, successes, costs, and the case for formal verification: Return of investment from

-There is a rich history of application of formal methods in the railway industry; we refer to surveys \cite{BasileEtAl2018,Fantechi2014,FerrariEtAl2022,terBeekFG25} and overview papers \cite{Amendola2020,LeComte2025}.
-Most of the references provided in this section are taken from a recent survey by ter Beek et al. \cite{terBeekEtAl2024}, where more examples of the application of formal methods in railway (and otherwise) are provided.
+There is a rich history of application of \formalmethods in the railway industry; we refer to surveys \cite{BasileEtAl2018,Fantechi2014,FerrariEtAl2022,terBeekFG25} and overview papers \cite{Amendola2020,LeComte2025}.
+Most of the references provided in this section are taken from a recent survey by ter Beek et al. \cite{terBeekEtAl2024}, where more examples of the application of \formalmethods in railway (and otherwise) are provided.

 For example, B-method has been extensively used in various railway projects, including in Automatic Train Protection (ATP) system \cite{BehmEtAl999,DaSilva1992,Guiho1990,Essame2006} employed in several busy railways lines with outstanding results.
 Also a popular urban-signalling system has been developed using the B-method \cite{ComptierEtAl2019}, which is now in operation in more than 100 metro lines world-wide.
-Due to these success stories, the use of formal methods is enshrined in railways standards; for example, for critical functions (at Safety Integration Levels 3 and 4) the European standard CENELEC EN 50128 \cite{CENELC-EN-5018} for railway software recommends the application of formal methods.
+Due to these success stories, the use of \formalmethods is enshrined in railways standards; for example, for critical functions (at Safety Integration Levels 3 and 4) the European standard CENELEC EN 50128 \cite{CENELC-EN-5018} for railway software recommends the application of \formalmethods.

-In the context of the European 4SECURail project,\footnote{https://projects.shift2rail.org/s2r\_ip2\_n.aspx?p=S2R\_4SECURAIL} an economical cost-benefit analysis of the adoption of formal methods has been performed.
-The results \cite{BelliEtAl2023}. report a Benefit/Cost Ratio (BCR) of 5.05; this means that the adoption of formal method is projected to provide a five-fold economical benefit compared to its costs (for this case study).
+In the context of the European 4SECURail project \cite{4SECURailwebpage} an economical cost-benefit analysis of the adoption of \formalmethods has been performed.
+The Benefit/Cost Ratio (BCR), indicative the amount of savings divided by the amount of costs are calculated as a metric for the financial gain of applying formal methods; for this cases, the BCR is calculated at 5.05 \cite{BelliEtAl2023}, meaning that the adoption of \formalmethods is projected to provide a five-fold economical benefit compared to its costs.